 Growing cucumbers on a trellis is easy, looks awesome, and has tons of great benefits.
-In this article, I’ll show you how to grow cucumbers vertically, give you techniques for training and trellising cucumbers, and tips for choosing the right type of support for them.
+In this article, I’ll show you how to grow cucumbers vertically, give you techniques for training the vines, and tips for choosing the right type of support for them.

-I don’t know about you, but I am absolutely hooked on growing vertically!
+I don’t know about you, but I am absolutely hooked on vertical gardening!
 I grow as many of my vegetables vertically as I can, and cucumbers are no exception.

-When I first started gardening, I always let my cucumbers grow on the ground.
+When I first started gardening, I always let mine just sprawl along the ground.
 Since I was a newbie gardener, I didn’t know there was any other option.

-The problem with growing cucumbers on the ground is that, once the plants start to get really large, they take up a lot of space.
-And, when left to sprawl, cucumber vines can quickly take over the garden!
+The problem with this method is that, once the vines start to get really long, they take up a lot of space.
+And, when left to sprawl naturally, they can quickly take over the garden!

-I’d always grow them in a long row, and then train the vines to grow into each other.
+I’d always plant them in a long row, and then train the vines to twine into each other.
 I tried my best to keep them within their row.

-This worked pretty well, but by the end of the summer, I could barely reach some of the cucumbers, or walk on that side of the garden because the row became so wide.
+This worked pretty well, for a time.
+But by the end of the summer, I could barely reach some of the fruits, or walk on that side of the garden because the row became so wide.

-Plus it was very difficult to harvest my cucumbers because they were hidden under all that foliage, and it became super frustrating for me.
+Plus it was very difficult to find my crop because they were hidden under all that foliage.
+It became extremely frustrating for me.

-Then one year I decided to try growing cucumbers on a trellis like I have always grown my beans.
+Then one year I decided to try growing cucumbers on a trellis like I have always done with my beans.
 And let me tell you, that was the best gardening decision I ever made!

-So, should you trellis cucumbers?
+So, should you trellis your cucumbers vertically?
 Well, if I haven’t convinced you yet then keep reading…

 Growing Cucumbers On A Trellis

-If you’ve never tried growing cucumbers on a trellis, you’re missing out!
-Not only does it save you tons of space in the garden, there are lots of wonderful benefits to trellising cucumbers.
+If you’ve never tried growing cucumbers on a trellis, you’re missing out.
+Not only does it save tons of space, there are lots of wonderful benefits too.

-But before I go on and on about how awesome it is to grow cucumbers vertically, let’s talk about different types of cucumber plants (cause not all types of cucumbers will grow on a trellis).
+But before I go on and on about how awesome it is, let’s talk about the different varieties.
+Because not all types of cucumbers are climbers.

-So, if you want to try growing cucumbers on a trellis, you need to make sure you buy climbing cucumber varieties, and not the bush types.
+So, if you want to try growing cucumbers on a trellis, you need to make sure you buy the climbers, and not the bush types.

 How can you tell the difference?
-The seed packet or plant tag should tell you what type it is.
-A few of my favorite climbing cucumbers to grow are Homemade Pickles, Sumter, Lemon and Marketmore.
+The seed packet or plant tag should tell you what kind it is.
+A few of my favorite vining ones are Homemade Pickles, Sumter, Lemon and Marketmore.

 Related Post: How To Grow Cucumbers From Seeds & When To Plant